 • Assess, apply, and evaluate differing forms of air pollution models for the prediction of concentrations in the atmosphere.

 • Appraise differing approaches to the control of air pollution for indoor and outdoor settings and in urban and industrial settings.

 • Discuss the development and application of national emissions inventories and projections.

 • Measure air pollution concentrations in practice to identify the advantages and limitations of differing monitoring approaches.

 • Critically assess an environmental impact assessment of new infrastructure developments from an air pollution perspective.

 What will I do?

-Two field practicals (live and recorded sessions, simultaneously available face-to-face and virtually) will provide hands-on experience of air quality science to ground fundamentals and context for some coursework and lecture material.
+• Two practical field sessions (live and recorded, simultaneously available face-to-face and virtually) will provide hands-on experience of air quality science to ground fundamentals and context for some coursework and lecture material.

 • Background and regional air quality assessment (25%).